 Serving Illinois and Nationwide

-Peoria Nursing Home Abuse Attorney
+Peoria Nursing Home Abuse Lawyer

-The Illinois elder home neglect attorneys of Rosenfeld Injury Lawyers LLC strive to help our clients by taking on nursing homes that fail to provide the respectful treatment our elderly deserve and helping them move their loved ones into facilities that will best suit their needs.
+The Illinois elder home neglect attorneys of Rosenfeld Injury Lawyers LLC strive to help our clients by taking on long-term care facilities that fail to provide the respectful treatment our elderly deserve and helping them move their loved ones into facilities that will best suit their needs.

 - You notice unexplained bruises or marks on your loved one's body.
-If these marks are on your loved one's wrists or ankles, he or she may have been restrained and injuries to the genital areas can indicate sexual abuse.
+If these marks are on your loved one's wrists or ankles, he or she may have been restrained, and injuries to the genital areas can indicate sexual abuse.

-Rosenfeld Injury Lawyers LLC is appalled at the disregard many nursing facilities and caregivers have for our elderly and it is our mission to invoke change by seeking the maximum penalty against negligent nursing homes.
+Rosenfeld Injury Lawyers LLC is appalled at the disregard many nursing facilities and caregivers have for our elderly, and it is our mission to invoke change by seeking the maximum penalty against negligent nursing centers.
 We have successfully recovered compensation on behalf of thousands of clients so that they could afford treatment for their injuries and to move into facilities that provide the type of care they truly deserve.
-If you suspect that your loved one is the victim of abuse or neglect in a Peoria skilled nursing facility, contact us so that we can investigate the matter and advise you on your legal options and so that your loved one can be removed from a harmful situation into safety.
+If you suspect that your loved one is the victim of abuse or neglect in a central Illinois skilled nursing facility, contact us so that we can investigate the matter and advise you on your legal options and so that your loved one can be removed from a harmful situation into safety.